Arrow icon

 Ear infection in dogs

-Do you notice that your dog frequently shakes its head, scratches its ear and gives off a strong ear odor?
-These symptoms can be due to numerous disorders, however, they are typical of an ear infection, a disorder that generally has a good prognosis but must be treated in time to prevent damage to the eardrum or affection of the deeper parts of the ear.
+Does your dog frequently shake its head, scratch its ear, and emit a strong ear odor?
+These symptoms could indicate numerous disorders, but they are typical of an ear infection.
+This condition generally has a good prognosis but must be treated promptly to prevent damage to the eardrum or deeper parts of the ear.

-First of all, we need to understand exactly what ear infection in dogs is, since initially we may believe that it is the same as otitis in dogs, however, they are two different terms.
+First, we need to understand exactly what an ear infection in dogs is.
+Initially, we may believe that it is the same as otitis in dogs, but they are two different terms.

-Otitis is an inflammation of the ear and can have numerous causes, such as allergies, the presence of foreign bodies in the ear cavity or viral, bacterial or fungal infections.
-When there is an ear infection, there is usually otitis, since the colonization of the pathogenic agent causes inflammation in the ear canal, however, otitis is not always caused by an infection.
+Otitis is an inflammation of the ear and can have numerous causes, such as allergies, the presence of foreign bodies in the ear cavity, or viral, bacterial, or fungal infections.
+When there is an ear infection, there is usually otitis, as the colonization of the pathogenic agent causes inflammation in the ear canal.
+However, otitis is not always caused by an infection.

 • Frequently shaking its head.